-If you have kids, you probably have Play-Doh.
-And if you have Play-Doh, it’s probably been left out at some point and gotten all cracked and dried out.
-My little one loves her Play-Doh and I didn’t want to just throw it out when I found it in bad shape.
-So I decided to find a way to revive our tough, old Play-Doh, making it soft and pliable once more.
+If you have kids, you probably have Play Doh.
+And if you have Play-Doh, it’s probably been left out at some point and gotten all cracked and dried out and you’ve wondered how to fix dried out Play Doh.

-Here is the method that hands-down worked the best.
-All you need is a damp paper towel and a Ziploc bag and your old Doh can be as good as new again!
+Here is the method that hands-down worked the best to fix old Play Doh.
+All you need is a damp paper towel and a Ziploc bag and your old dried out Play Doh can be as good as new again!

-First flatten out your Doh into a pancake that will fit into a quart-size Ziploc bag.
+First flatten out your Play Doh into a pancake that will fit into a quart-size Ziploc bag.
 Piece it together if you have to.

 Wrap the slightly damp paper towels around the flattened Doh, pressing them together gently so the paper towel is in contact with the Doh.

 It can be a little slimy when you first take it out of the bag (mine left some doughy residue on my hands that came off with water) and you will have to work it around with your hands for a minute, but then it really will be as good as new.